DrakeHooks/CasinoClaim/README.md

 # About 🧾
 Casino Claim is a discord bot for claiming social casino bonuses.
 The bot will automatically claim your bonus, provide a countdown for the next, and authenticate if needed.

-CASINO CLAIM 2 June 22nd, 2025 (stability, bug fixes, new casinos, installation/usage, + more!)

-Apologies for the delay in updates.
-I have been occupied with other projects and life.
-Those projects are now in a good state for me to return to this one.
-I will push some bugfixes this week with the rewrite scheduled for late June.
-Thank you for your continued patience and support.

--- Drake

 # DISCLAIMER ⚖️
 I am not responsible for any financial loss or gain incurred with the use of this tool.
 I have no relationship with any business or website.
 This tool is for educational purposes only and is provided as is with no warranty.